christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 ## Should I take my exam online or in-person?

 I highly recommend that you take your exam **in-person** at a PearsonVUE testing center.
-Online exams have stricter requirements to ensure that you are not cheating, and there may be technical issues during your exam as well (*e.g.*, no or intermittent Internet connectivity).
+Online exams have stricter requirements to ensure that you are not cheating, and, in addition, there may be technical issues during your exam as well (*e.g.*, intermittent Internet connectivity).

-Here are some stories (from [r/CompTIA](https://www.reddit.com/r/CompTIA/) and Professor Messer's [Discord server](https://discord.gg/dtf4uQPDZq)) that I have heard about the online exam experience:
+Here are some stories from [r/CompTIA](https://www.reddit.com/r/CompTIA/) and Professor Messer's [Discord server](https://discord.gg/dtf4uQPDZq) that I have read about the online exam experience.
 - A person's test was cancelled because he moved his eyes off-screen too many times.
-- A person's test was cancelled because he moved out of his camera frame too many times.
+- A person's test was cancelled because he moved out of the webcam frame too many times.
 - A person's test was cancelled because he sneezed too many times.
-- A person's test was cancelled because the proctor heard too much noise, whether inside or outside.
+- A person's test was cancelled because the proctor heard too much noise.
 - A person's test was cancelled because someone walked in the room.

-To save yourself the hassle, just take the exam in-person unless you need to absolutely take the exam online (*e.g.*, the closest testing center is too far away).
+To save yourself the hassle, just take the exam in-person unless you are forced to take the exam online (*e.g.*, the closest testing center is too far away).

+## When may I schedule an exam?

+Exam appointment availability depends on your method of examination.
+If you are taking your exam in-person, then you can schedule your exam appointment only during select times when the testing center is open or available for testing.
+If you are taking your exam online, then you can schedule your exam at any time.

 ## What is the check-in process like?
 What are the ID requirements?

-Admittedly, I am not knowledgeable about the online check-in process.
-To learn more about the online check-in process, review PearsonVUE's [webpage](https://home.pearsonvue.com/Test-takers/OnVUE-online-proctoring.aspx) about the online check-in process.
+Admittedly, I am not knowledgeable about the online OnVUE check-in process.
+To learn more about the online OnVUE check-in process, review PearsonVUE's [webpage](https://home.pearsonvue.com/Test-takers/OnVUE-online-proctoring.aspx) about the online OnVUE check-in process.

+The in-person PearsonVUE check-in process is relatively simple.
+You arrive early at the testing center 10-15 minutes before your scheduled start time, and the proctor will greet you and walk you through the check-in process.
+The check-in process involves checking your IDs, signing forms, taking a picture, reviewing the exam rules and code of conduct, and locking up your personal belongings.

 Regardless of your method of examination, you will need a *primary ID* and a *secondary ID.* You can review the list of accepted IDs [here](https://www.comptia.org/testing/testing-policies-procedures/test-policies/candidate-id-policy).
-The only IDs I bring to the testing center is my driver's license and a credit card that has my signature on the back.
+The only IDs I bring to the testing center are my driver's license and a signed credit/debit card.

 ## Will I know which questions I missed on the exam?

 **No, and you will never know which questions you missed.** You will instead receive a score report that will show which exam objectives you missed.
 This is to prevent cheating.

-![A sample score report.](/images/CompTIA/sample_score_report.png) _An example of a score report._
+![A sample score report.](/images/CompTIA/sample_score_report.png) _An example of a score report for the Security+ SY0-601 exam._

 ## I passed my exam!
 When do I receive my certificate?

-According to the score report you receive after you pass your exam, you will need to wait up to **5 business days** for your score to be reflected to your CompTIA account.
+According to the score report that you receive after you pass your exam, you will need to wait up to **5 business days** for your score to be reflected to your CompTIA account.
+Usually, however, your score is imported during business hours or the next business day in a relatively quick fashion.

 ## I failed my exam.
 What do I need to review?